-This step explains how to download and install apigeectl, set up the installation directories, and create GCP service accounts, and TLS credentials that are required for Apigee hybrid to operate.
+This step explains how to download and install apigeectl, set up the installation directories, and create Google Cloud service accounts, and TLS credentials that are required for Apigee hybrid to operate.

 apigeectl is the command-line interface